 Although professionals' work is not limited to any specified number of hours or days per week, the "normal" hours of work for full-time employees in positions authorized as "40 hours per week" are considered to be eight (8) hours per day Monday through Friday including a duty-free thirty (30) minute lunch period.
-The workday hours for each building are from 7:45am-3:45pm unless arrangements are made with the building administrator.
+The workday hours for each school location are as follows unless arrangements are made with the building administrator.